quianalytics/WarRoom-Frontend/PLAN.md

   scrolls to the newest pick when in `All Teams` mode.
 - Trade offers are pruned when referenced picks pass or ownership changes, and stale offers are removed from the inbox/pending slots.
+- CPU trade ticker shows trade summaries in a marquee strip and now queues trades so each trade gets a full scroll before the next begins.
 - Team colors are used in multiple UI surfaces (draft recap, pick log filters, trade dialogs, trade inbox, and trade sheets).
 - Team colors are lightened when needed to keep text readable on dark surfaces.